gravitational/teleport/docs/5.0/cli-docs.md

 # Generate an invite token for a node
 # This is equivalent to `tctl nodes add`
 $ tctl tokens add --type=node
-# Generate an invite token for a kubernetes
+# Generate an invite token for a kubernetes_service
 $ tctl tokens add --type=kube
-# Generate an invite token for a applications
+# Generate an invite token for an app_service
 $ tctl tokens add --type=apps
 ```